home | about us

 CLOSING PRAYER (2 minutes)

-Who will pray for us, that God would keep teaching us, and we’d be willing to learn?
+Who will pray for us that God will continue to teach us, and that we will be willing to learn?

 Web design by Thoughtprocess Interactive - St. Louis, MO